 - Lowers blood pressure

 - May help in eliminating cancer cells

-They are generally safe to use, yet it can lead to digestive disorders in some people.
-You must consult a doctor before taking them, especially if you’re pregnant, breastfeeding, have blood disorders or is about to have surgery.
+Note: They are generally safe to use, yet they can lead to digestive disorders in some people.
+You must consult a doctor before taking them, especially if you’re pregnant, breastfeeding, have blood disorders, or is about to have surgery.

 Botanical Name: Gynostemma pentaphyllum